silentstranger5/pyscripts/readme.md

 # Collection of simple python scripts

 This repository contains collection of simple python scripts.
-Its code had been written using [12 Python projects](https://www.youtube.com/watch?v=8ext9G7xspg).
+It had been written using [12 Python projects](https://www.youtube.com/watch?v=8ext9G7xspg).
 Although functionality duplicates entirely, code had been rewritten from scratch.
 Besides these projects there are some random scripts and ideas.

 | File Name | File Description |
 |-----------|------------------|